Skip to main content

 Power Supply Issue

-Linked Work Orders or Requests: Any Work Order or Request related to the failure.
+• Add Work Orders or Requests (for customers using TracOS™): any Work Order or Request related to this failure.

 After filling out all the information, save the Event by clicking the “Save” button at the bottom of the screen.